SyndiShanX/Synergy-MW2-GSC-Menu/README.md

 # Synergy MW2 GSC Menu

-A Modern Warfare 2 GSC Mod Menu
+A Modern Warfare 2 GSC Mod Menu using IW4x

 This Menu is a Work-In-Progress, so expect changes and possibly some Bugs